a20351766/udo.1.4.0/docs/source/developapps/architecture.md

 ![develop.paperstates](./develop.diagram.6.png) *A commercial paper state is brought into existence and transitions as a result of different transactions.
-Hyperledger Fabric states have multiple properties, making them vectors rather than scalars.*
+Hyperledger UDO states have multiple properties, making them vectors rather than scalars.*

 Notice how each individual paper starts with the empty state, which is